haoxins/haoxins.github.io/archived-2022/cryptography-real-world-2.md

   - **Zero-knowledge or not** If some of the information needs to remain secret from some of the participants, then we need zero-knowledgeness.
-Note that proofs without secrets can be useful as well.
-For example, you might want to delegate some intensive computation to a service that, in turn, has to prove to you that the result they provide is correct.
+  - Note that proofs without secrets can be useful as well.
+  - For example, you might want to delegate some intensive computation to a service that, in turn, has to prove to you that the result they provide is correct.
-  * **Interactive or not** Most ZKP schemes can be made non-interactive, and protocol designers seem most interested in the non-interactive version of the scheme.
+  - **Interactive or not** Most ZKP schemes can be made non-interactive, and protocol designers seem most interested in the non-interactive version of the scheme.
 This is because back-and-forth's can be time consuming in protocols, but also because interactivity is sometimes not possible.
-So-called non-interactive proofs are often referred to as NIZKs for non-interactive ZKPs.
+  - So-called non-interactive proofs are often referred to as NIZKs for non-interactive ZKPs.
-  * **Succinct proofs or not** Most of the ZKP schemes in the spotlight are often referred to as zk-SNARKs for Zero-Knowledge
-    *Succinct Non-Interactive Argument of Knowledge*.
+  - **Succinct proofs or not** Most of the ZKP schemes in the spotlight are often referred to as zk-SNARKs for Zero-Knowledge Succinct Non-Interactive Argument of Knowledge.
-    While the definition can vary, it focuses on the size of the proofs produced by such systems (usually in the order of hundreds of bytes), and the amount of time needed to verify them
+  - While the definition can vary, it focuses on the size of the proofs produced by such systems (usually in the order of hundreds of bytes), and the amount of time needed to verify them
-    (within the range of milliseconds). zk-SNARKs are, thus, short and easy to use to verify ZKPs.
-Note that a scheme not being a zk-SNARK does not disqualify it for the real world as often different properties might be useful in different use cases.
+    (within the range of milliseconds).
+  - **zk-SNARKs** are, thus, short and easy to use to verify ZKPs.
+  - Note that a scheme not being a zk-SNARK does not disqualify it for the real world as often different properties might be useful in different use cases.
-  * **Transparent setup or not** Like every cryptographic primitive, ZKPs need a setup to agree on a set of parameters and common values.
+  - **Transparent setup or not** Like every cryptographic primitive, ZKPs need a setup to agree on a set of parameters and common values.
 This is called a common reference string (CRS).
 But setups for ZKPs can be much more limiting or dangerous than initially thought.
-There are three types of setup:
+  - There are **three** types of setup:
-  * *Trusted* Means that whoever created the CRS also has access to secrets that allow them to forge proofs (hence, it's why these secrets are sometimes called "toxic waste").
-This is quite an issue as we are back to having a trusted third party, yet schemes that exhibit this property are often the most efficient and have the shortest proof size.
-To decrease the risk, MPC can be use to have many participants help create these dangerous parameters.
+  - **Trusted** Means that whoever created the CRS also has access to secrets that allow them to forge proofs (hence, it's why these secrets are sometimes called "toxic waste").
+  - This is quite an issue as we are back to having a trusted third party, yet schemes that exhibit this property are often the most efficient and have the shortest proof size.
+  - To decrease the risk, MPC can be use to have many participants help create these dangerous parameters.
     If a single participant is honest and deletes their keys after the ceremony, the toxic waste gets flushed.
-  - *Universal* A trusted setup is said to be universal if you can use it to prove the execution of any circuit (bounded by some size).
+  - **Universal** A trusted setup is said to be universal if you can use it to prove the execution of any circuit (bounded by some size).
 Otherwise it is specific to a single circuit.
-  - *Transparent* Fortunately for us, many schemes also offer transparent setups, meaning that no trusted third party needs to be present to create the parameters of the system.
+  - **Transparent** Fortunately for us, many schemes also offer transparent setups, meaning that no trusted third party needs to be present to create the parameters of the system.
 Transparent schemes